insanepartyguy/furnace/README.md

 Reboot the pi

-now run the script provided named "read_temp_humidity.py"
+now run the script provided named "read_dht22.py"

+this will print the data.

+now we need to install the python requests module so we can send the data to thingspeak

+`pip install requests`